 The State of New York does not recognize Cornell's phased retirement plan for staff.
 Thus, SUNY-ORP contributions will be based on actual earnings in the phased period and assets in SUNY-ORP accounts cannot be accessed until full retirement at the end of the phased agreement term.

-You will also receive CURP contributions which will be 10% of phantom earnings in the phased period.
+You will also receive CURP contributions which will be a percentage of phantom earnings in the phased period.
 Phantom earnings are computed by subtracting actual phased period earnings from earnings based on full-time equivalent amount of actual earnings.

 An employee can receive a distribution from their CURP account during the Staff Phased Retirement Program period as if they were fully retired.